coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/02.business-maps/09.field_dependency/item.md

 ```

 <div class="notices blue">
-On the invoice, set due date to 30 days more than invoice date
+On the invoice, set the due date field to 30 days more than the invoice date field
 </div>

 ```xml